 When messages are critical and seconds count, pagers are often the preferred device.
 When immediate receipt of messages is not critical, however, AMS Connect provides end users with the flexibility to carry their preferred device given their specific needs and circumstances at any point in time.
 “Essentially, we have transitioned from a network company to a network and software company as we continue to build the feature set for AMS Connect and its related software.”

 Developing AMS Connect and its software suite for onboarding and feature selections has been crucial to American Messaging’s long-term strategy, Roy says.
 “Over the last few years, we’ve moved very quickly to position the company and grow through our integrated messaging solution,” he says.
-“We’ve evolved our software solution through our third-party offshore partner Intelligencia LLC.
+“We’ve evolved our software solution through our third-party offshore partner Intelegencia Technologies Corp.
 They’ve proven to be an outstanding collaborative partner.”

-American Messaging listens to its customers and thereby determines incremental functionality; Intelligencia then handles the development and testing of the software platform to introduce additional features and ensures they work as intended.
+American Messaging listens to its customers and thereby determines incremental functionality; Inteligencia then handles the development and testing of the software platform to introduce additional features and ensures they work as intended.

 According to Roy, the secure messaging world can be split into two components: critical messaging and clinical and collaborative care.
 The latter primarily relates to the software and related feature set that physicians and other medical personnel use to interact with one another during patient care.
 “However, the narrower focus of critical messaging is simply communication required immediately and with great certainty,” he says.